Hong Kong Bars & Nightlife

 1 Austin Rd.
 W, Tsim Sha Tsui

-The Ritz here is located on the Kowloon side (which is across the way from Hong Kong Island), and its claim to fame is that it houses the world's tallest bar.
+The Ritz here is located on the Kowloon side (which is across the way from Hong Kong Island), and its claim to fame is that it houses the world's highest rooftop bar.
 On a clear night, here, on the 118th floor of the International Commerce Center, you can see all of Hong Kong.
-If you're visiting for the first time—unless you're heights-adverse—you have to go for the experience (and obligatory Instagram).
+If you're visiting for the first time—unless you're heights-adverse—you have to go for the experience.

 Mizunara: The Library